 Predicted smoke impacts: Smoke is visible from Oak Creek Canyon, Sedona and the Verde Valley.
-The Enchantment Resort, Boyton Canyon and Seven Canyons areas of Sedona can expect localized smoke, especially in the early morning hours.
+Smoke dispersing to the east may settle in Flagstaff and surrounding low-level areas.
+Also, the Enchantment Resort, Boyton Canyon and Seven Canyons areas of Sedona can expect localized smoke, especially in the early morning hours.